Dangerous toxins found in many kitchen utensils

 How to protect yourself from flame retardants

 The good news is that there are several ways to reduce your exposure to these toxins.
 Avoid black plastic products.
-The study showed that black plastics in particular are affected.
-Go for other colours instead.
-Use alternative materials: stainless steel (/search?q=stainless steel+pan turner) or wood (/search?q=pan turner+wood&is=pan turner&filter=11247%3D801) are good alternatives for kitchen utensils.
+The study only showed that black plastics in American products are particularly affected.
+However, to be on the safe side, go for light colours, as the likelihood of encountering recycled electronic waste is lower.
+Use alternative materials: stainless steel or wood are good alternatives for kitchen utensils.
 Stainless steel is durable, easy to clean and doesn’t release harmful chemicals.
 Wood has natural antibacterial properties and is very durable with proper care.

 Pay attention to quality.
 Buy products from reputable manufacturers who can prove the safety of their products.
 Some companies are committed to banning harmful flame retardants from their products.